How to Test a Car Battery

-How to Test A Car Battery, Step By Step
+How to Test a Car Battery, Step By Step

 Car batteries are essential for vehicle operation, but like everything else, eventually they fail.
 You’ll know this has happened when your vehicle won’t start or the motor turns over weakly.
 When your battery runs down and can’t start your vehicle, it’s important to determine if it’s drained and needs to be recharged, or it’s too weak to hold a charge.
 Sometimes low or dead batteries simply need charging or boosting.
 When they lose their ability to hold a charge, they need replacement.

 Proper battery testing makes it easier to figure out what’s wrong with your battery.
 Learn how to do a detailed test of your car battery with a dedicated battery tester.
 You could use a multimeter, but you won’t get as much information about what’s going on inside the battery.
-(Check out the 20 tools no home mechanic should be without.)

 What you’ll need to test a car battery: